ovdixon/ovdixon.com/content/posts/fish-classification.md

 #### Testing
-I tested the model on 10 unseen images across the classes.
+I tested the model on 10 unseen images across the 5 species classes.
 Results were suprising, 10/10 accurate classifications.

-{{< figure src="testing.png" caption="Accurate even when fish is angled to the camera">}}
+{{< figure src="testing.png" caption="Accurate even when the fish is angled to the camera">}}

 #### Deployment